Certified Foot Reflexology Program Details

-    - Anatomy & Physiology – gain understanding of the function of the body systems
+- Anatomy & Physiology – gain understanding of how the body systems function

-    - Reflexology chart maps the reflexes on the feet
+- Use reflexology chart and understand how the reflexes are mapped on the feet

-    - Gather all information required o challenge the Registered Canadian Reflexology Therapist Board Exam with the Reflexology Association of Canada.
+- Gather all information required to challenge the Registered Canadian Reflexology Therapist Board (RCRT) Exam with the Reflexology Association of Canada (RAC)

 Covers a historical and theoretical overview and background to Reflexology, the healing crisis and how it affects the client and the healing process, structure and function of the foot, how and why it works, zone and neural pathways of the body and terminology.

 Biomechanics of the Foot and Foot Assessment Techniques

 - Covers identification of foot conditions, their origins, assessment of the overall structure of the foot.

 - Covers the client/therapist interview process, review reasons for completing of a Health Record and documenting a session on a Treatment Record.

 Covers an introduction and explanation of the anatomy and physiology of the systems in the body, related conditions, and how to locate the reflexes on the foot that correlate to each system.

 The systems include: